-Article 8.
+Article 7.
 FISCAL PLANNING COMMITTEE

 The Fiscal Planning Committee is created for the purpose of building a diverse financial support system for priority Collaborative Program activities set forth in the Long-Term Plan.
-The Fiscal Planning Committee shall report to the Executive Committee on securing funding and other resources for priority Collaborative Program-recommended activities set forth in the Long-Term Plan, as well as on any remaining funding needs or other resource gaps and recommended opportunities to fill those gaps.
-The Fiscal Planning Committee shall communicate with the Science and Adaptive Management Committee on the implementation of science activities set forth in the Long-Term Plan.
+The Fiscal Planning Committee shall report to the Executive Committee on funding opportunities, recommendations for avenues for signatories to follow in order to secure funding, other resources for priority Collaborative Program-recommended activities set forth in the Long-Term Plan, and on any remaining funding needs or other resource gaps and recommended opportunities to fill those gaps.

-8.1.
+7.1.
 Membership